Case Study: Are corporate learning strategies worth the effort?

 Correlation is not causation, but correlative evidence, especially recurring evidence, is convincing.
 It stands to reason that organizations with a documented learning strategy are better able to respond to challenges in a more thorough and unified way, especially if those challenges (such as how should we best measure the effectiveness of our learning programs?) are addressed by that strategy.
-A learning strategy can also help pull together organized, cross-functional approaches to learner learning technology acquisition, how best to address a hybrid workforce, and how best to incorporate new or emerging learning modalities.
+Corporate learning strategies can also help pull together organized, cross-functional approaches to learner-learning technology acquisition, how best to address a hybrid workforce, and how best to incorporate new or emerging learning modalities.

 Similarly, a learning council enables a level of communication and responsiveness that brings not only early awareness of emerging issues but serves as a source for ideas on how best to address them and heighten L&Ds awareness of critical audiences and the challenges they face.
 Corporate cultures have, in the past, commonly seen Learning and Development as a standalone, order-taking island of a department with little to contribute but overhead and some occasionally necessary learning content.
 Active participation in a learning council can dramatically change that perception and help weave L&D into the fabric of the organization in a way that offers up learning as a strategic solution to meeting organizational goals.
 A learning council can ensure lines of communication remain open and can demonstrate the L&D function understands what drives the organization, speaks the same language, and can readily contribute to achieving its performance goals.